University of Exeter Guide: Rankings, Courses, Fees And More

 Some of the University of Exeter’s best performing courses are:

-- Drama, Dance and Cinematics programme was ranked 1st according to The Times and The Sunday Times Good University Guide 2022.
+- Drama, Dance and Cinematics programme was ranked 1st according to The Times and The Sunday Times Good University Guide 2024 and 2nd in the UK according to The Subject League Table of 2024 by The Complete University Guide.

 - The archaeology programme was ranked 3rd in the UK for world-leading and internationally excellent research based on their disaggregation of REF units of assessments categorised as 4* or 3* focusing on geography or archaeology or combined.

-- The Geology programme was among the top 5 for Geology in the Guardian University Guide 2022 and The Times and The Sunday Times Good University Guide 2022.
+- The Geology programme was among the top 10 for Geology in the Guardian University Guide 2023.

 Business and Management

-Ranked in the thirteenth position for Business, Management and Marketing in The Times and The Sunday Times Good University Guide 2022, the Business School at the Univesity of Exeter gained the Triple Crown accreditation from AACSB, EQUIS and AMBA.
+The winner of the Business School of the Year award of 2024 by the Times Higher Education Awards, the Business School at the Univesity of Exeter gained the Triple Crown accreditation from AACSB, EQUIS and AMBA.
 Their programmes combine the university’s research in sustainability with a practical business programme.
 Students get to do a year abroad as part of some programmes through the university’s global connections in Europe, USA, Canada, Asia, Australia and New Zealand.
 Exeter students previously received paid placements at famous workplaces such as GlaxoSmithKline, Deloitte and Apple.

 Physics and Astronomy